 How often do older workers deal with discrimination and what happens when employers prevent it?

-Workers over the age of 65 are the fastest growing workforce segment.
-People are working later in life both because they are living longer and healthier, and also out of necessity due to changes to retirement benefits and low retirement savings.
-Unfortunately this workforce group faces extra hurdles when it comes to securing, maintaining, and thriving in a job.
-Employers use language like “tech-savvy” and “digital native” in job descriptions to discourage older people from applying, and pass over senior workers for training and promotion opportunities.
-Despite protections, the majority of older Americans in the workplace today have faced some type of age discrimination.
+Workers over the age of 65 are the fastest-growing workforce segment.
+Older Americans are working later in life both because they are living longer and also out of necessity due to changes to retirement benefits.
+Unfortunately, this workforce group faces extra hurdles in securing, maintaining, and thriving in a job.

 What is Age Discrimination?